Reports

 Toward the end of January 2026, Fortune Bay outlined its plan for “expedited advancement” of the Goldfields project.
 It’s a refreshingly clear document, and for investors, it contains a wealth of potential catalytic opportunities.

-One of the key parts of Fortune Bay’s plan is exploration drilling: the company has a slate of priority areas determined via geological modeling that it plans to dig into, with the goal of expanding the potential scale of the project, find more ounces, and increase its value.
-Initial drill results are expected sometime in Q1 2026—right around the corner at the time of writing, though more will come out across the year.
+One of the key parts of Fortune Bay’s plan is exploration drilling: the company has a slate of priority areas determined via geological modeling that it is testing, with the goal of expanding the potential scale of the project, finding more ounces, and increasing its value.
+Initial 2026 drill results were released in March, with the company reporting multiple gold zones at Goldfields, including results from the first three holes of the ongoing exploration program.

 Every drill core has the potential to transform the value of a project, revealing previously-unseen ounces beneath the surface.
 With current resources of Goldfields at 97% indicated, infill drilling is not required and each assay could offer further potential upside.
-And with results expected so soon, it’s a perfect time to start paying attention.
+And with initial results now released and further exploration work expected through the year, Goldfields remains a project worth watching closely.

 Meanwhile, the company will be ticking away the prerequisite steps for a prefeasibility study, which will prove another catalyst for Goldfields.
 Its work “will include expanded geotechnical, metallurgical and waste rock geochemistry investigations.”
 In parallel the company plans to submit a Technical Proposal in the near term, the first step in the provincial environmental assessment process.
 If the company does indeed make significant progress toward environmental approval this year, it could significantly reduce permitting risk and shorten timelines to construction decisions.
-The company expects to provide a timeline for a prefeasibility study in the coming weeks, and there is little doubt that the results of such a study could have a significant impact on the stock.
+The company has said its 2026 program includes advancing toward a prefeasibility study in tandem with permitting activities, and any further clarity on timing or results from that work could have a significant impact on investor attention.

 It’s worth noting the company’s recent stock performance.
 Back when we first wrote about Fortune Bay, FOR was trading around $0.80 per share.
 Not long after that, shares climbed to a high of $1.17, seemingly related to the release of its updated preliminary economic assessment.
 Immediately after the company announced its $8 million bought deal financing, we saw a quick correction to its shares, following a short-term correction in the price of gold and general market volatility, also likely due in part to profit-taking.
-At the time of writing, the stock is back down around $0.90—but from where we stand, the fundamentals of the PEA have not changed, and gold, while down from its peak, remains higher than it was last year.
+More recently, the stock has continued to trade against a backdrop of gold-price volatility and broader market uncertainty.
+But from where we stand, the fundamentals of the PEA have not changed, and gold, while down from its early-2026 peak, remains well above the PEA base-case assumption.

 With major developments on the horizon, Fortune Bay could draw further investor attention